404-emt/Portfolio/index.md

 Experienced in translating rigorous analytical thinking into practical implementation.

-> _"Two things fill the mind with ever new and increasing admiration and awe, the more often and the more seriously reflection concentrates upon them: the starry heaven above me and the moral law within me"_
+> *"Two things fill the mind with ever new and increasing admiration and awe,
-> <div style="text-align: right;">---Kant</div>
+> the more often and the more seriously reflection concentrates upon them:
+> the starry heaven above me and the moral law within me"*
 >
+> <cite style="display:block;text-align:right">— Kant</cite>

-> _"'But cannot one learn philosophy?'_
+> *"'But cannot one learn philosophy?'*
-> _'Philosophy cannot be taught; it is the application of the sciences to truth; it is like the golden cloud in which the Messiah went up into heaven.'"_
+> *'Philosophy cannot be taught; it is the application of the sciences to
+> truth; it is like the golden cloud in which the Messiah went up into heaven.'"*
-><div style="text-align: right;">---Alexandre Dumas</div>
+>
+> <cite style="display:block;text-align:right">— Alexandre Dumas</cite>

 <br>